Nitwix/pdf2speech/README.md

 - [`pdftotext`](https://en.wikipedia.org/wiki/Pdftotext), install package `poppler-utils` on linux.
 - [`espeak`](https://espeak.sourceforge.net/), install package `espeak` on linux.
 - [`aplay`](https://github.com/alsa-project/alsa-utils), install package `alsa-utils` on linux.

+# Note
+This project was developed in a few hours of my spare time.
+If someone wants to build on this and maybe submit pull requests to improve it, I'm happy to take a look at it.